 When both you and your spouse are in agreement and you both are willing to sign the divorce documents, then some provinces allow you to proceed with a joint divorce.
 This eliminates the need for service of the documents upon your spouse and can save you time and money.

-Please note that we can only assist couples seeking a joint divorce or uncontested divorce and therefore, if your divorce action becomes contested, then we cannot assist you and will recommend that you seek the advice of a family lawyer.
+Please note that we can only assist couples seeking a joint divorce or uncontested sole divorce.
+Therefore, if your divorce becomes contested, we cannot assist you and will recommend that you seek the advice of a family lawyer.

-Generally, your spouse will either need to sign the divorce documents or have the documents personally delivered “served”.
+Generally, your spouse will either need to sign the divorce documents or be “served”.
 The divorce documents can be served on your spouse at home, at work or any other place.
 If you cannot locate your spouse, you will need to show the Court that you have tried to locate your spouse.

 To answer this question, we have included the relevant sections of the Divorce Act (Canada).